YouTube video for this section is still under creation. Please be patient ^^

 It worked!

-The LLM saw that the tool needed integers in input.
+The LLM saw that the tool needed integers for input.
 As such, it called the tool with the correct

 types therefore the adder tool returned 4